-The goal of technology transfer phase is to effectively transfer all of the knowledge gained from the previous phases and apply it to mass manufacturing in the medical device design and development process.
-A highly skilled medical device development team, consisting of multi-disciplinary, highly educated and experienced engineers and specialized personnel, can really deliver in the phase of technology transfer.
-To start with, the development team has already established common ground with the operators and technicians of the actual manufacturing line that will produce the medical device.
+The goal of the technology transfer phase is to effectively transfer all of the knowledge gained from the previous The goal of the technology transfer phase is to effectively transfer all of the knowledge gained from the previous phases and apply it to mass manufacturing in the medical device design and development process.
+A highly skilled medical device development team, consisting of multi-disciplinary, highly educated and experienced engineers and specialized personnel, can be called upon during the phase of technology transfer.
+To start with, the development team has already established common ground with the operators and technicians, of the actual manufacturing line that will produce the medical device.
 This is very important, as it can greatly affect the communication between device development and manufacturing teams, which is critical for a successful technology transfer.
-Moreover, this ensures successful PVV tests, as both development, QA and production teams have already performed well in past similar projects.
+Moreover, this ensures successful materials inspection tests, as the development, QA and production teams have already performed well in past similar projects.

-The goal of this stage is to mass produce the medical device product developed, within budget and according to specifications.
-An effective turn-key medical device development – manufacturer, has addressed mass manufacturing feasibility and regulatory compliance right from the start.
-In this stage all the hard work and experience placed in the previous stages pays off, and efficient medical device manufacturing is as easy as placing the order for the mass production of the first batch of medical devices.
+An effective turn-key full-service contract manufacturer will have addressed mass manufacturing feasibility and regulatory compliance right at the beginning.
+You’ll see that all the hard work and expertise poured into the preceding phases pays off.
+Efficient medical device manufacturing comes down to simply placing the order for the mass production of the first batch of medical devices.

-Quasar is ISO 13485 manufacturing certified, and consistently demonstrates its stellar quality of services with world class regulatory bodies such as the US FDA.
-Consecutive results of zero observations of the FDA Form 483 stand as a testament to Quasar’s impeccably high standard.
-Quasar has over 30 years of experience in the development and manufacturing of medical devices.
+Quasar is an ISO 13485 certified medical device manufacturer.
+We’ve consistently demonstrated our stellar quality of services with world-class regulatory bodies such as the US FDA.
+Consecutive results of zero observations of the FDA Form 483, stand as a testament to Quasar’s impeccably high standards.

 Sorry, no posts matched your criteria.